Konda Teru no Gōhō Recipe

 (紺田照の合法レシピ, Konda Teru no Gōhō Recipe) is a Japanese manga series written and illustrated by Isuke Mada.
 It was serialized in Kodansha's shōnen manga magazine Shōnen Magazine R from April 2015 to October 2019.
 A live-action television drama adaptation aired on Amazon Prime Video from March to April 2018.

+Plot

+Teru Konda is a new member of the Shimofuri Niku-gumi, a designated yakuza group based in Tokyo.
+Despite being only 18 years old, his courage and composure have saved the group from crisis numerous times, earning him everyone's respect.
+His hobby and special skill is "cooking."
+Even in the midst of perilous situations, Teru never forgets his culinary creativity.

 Media

 Manga

-Written and illustrated by Isuke Mada, Konda Teru no Gōhō Recipe was serialized in Kodansha's shōnen manga magazine Shōnen Magazine R from April 20, 2015 to October 19, 2019.
-Its chapters were compiled into nine tankōbon volumes from February 17, 2016 to November 15, 2019.
+Written and illustrated by Isuke Mada, Konda Teru no Gōhō Recipe was serialized in Kodansha's shōnen manga magazine Shōnen Magazine R from April 20, 2015, to October 19, 2019.
+Its chapters were compiled into nine tankōbon volumes from February 17, 2016, to November 15, 2019.